kroxylicious/kroxylicious-junit5-extension/RELEASING.md

-# Releasing Guide for Kroxylicious
+# Releasing Guide for Kroxylicious Junit5 Extension

 This document describes how to release this component.